shiminsh/imaginglib/README.md

 Commands:-

--rz  : used for resizing image.
+*-rz : used for resizing image.*
--ro  : used for rotating image.
+*-ro : used for rotating image.*
--con : used for converting extension of image.
+*-con : used for converting extension of image.*
--crp : used for cropping image.
+*-crp : used for cropping image.*
--p   : used for giving path of an image.
+*-p : used for giving path of an image.*
--d   : used for giving path of directory containg images.
+*-d : used for giving path of directory containg images.*
--o   : used for giving path of directory in which images got saved after any operation.
+*-o : used for giving path of directory in which images got saved after any operation.*

-## For Resizing
+## For Resizing Images

     -w : used for width, provide width of image you want in place of <width> after -w.
     -i : used for height, provide height of image you want in place of <height> after -w.

 ### For one image

-    ``$ python imaginglib.py -rz -p </path/of/input/image> -o </path/of/input/directory/> -w <width> -i <height>``
+    $ python imaginglib.py -rz -p </path/of/input/image> -o </path/of/input/directory/> -w <width> -i <height>

 ### For images in a directory

-    ``$ python imaginglib.py -rz -d </path/of/input/directory/> -o </path/to/output/directory/> -w <width> -i <height>``
+    $ python imaginglib.py -rz -d </path/of/input/directory/> -o </path/to/output/directory/> -w <width> -i <height>

 ## For Rotating Images